MartinPetkov/GCTF2021BeginnersQuestWriteups/17-misc-golf/README.md

 **Savings:** 47 **Total savings:** 47

-### Hole 2: Golf the prime NUMBERS
+### Hole 1: Golf the prime NUMBERS

-That `NUMBERS` array can be generated.
+That `NUMBERS` array is massive, and it can be generated.
 Now, we can go through the same exercise to golf a small implementation of prime numbers generation, but let's look for one instead, since this is probably a common task in code golf courses.

-I found [this StackOverflow answer](https://codegolf.stackexchange.com/a/70027), which is pretty good, but ultimately we're not looking for an efficient implementation so I went back to the definition of a prime number: that it is not divisible by any smaller number except 1.
-The way to express that in Python is that you can try to divide by every smaller number and look for a remainder:
+I found [this StackOverflow answer](https://codegolf.stackexchange.com/a/70027), which is pretty good, but ultimately we're not looking for an efficient implementation so let's focus on the definition of a prime number: that it is not divisible by any smaller number except 1.
+The way to express that in Python is by trying to divide by every smaller number and looking for a remainder:

 ```python
 def is_prime(n):